Pangea: Elpro International School living the global village experience

 - Unitedworld School of Law renews focus towards legal education amid COVID-19

 The Curtain Raiser for Pangea was graced by the presence of Lord David Evans, who is a Member of the Parliament at the House of Lords, UK, as well as a British publisher, entrepreneur and an advisor to EIS.
 He appreciated the concept of Pangea; and called it "An excellent name for a global village".
-He also added, "An international outlook is vital and it is our duty as educators to enable our children and students to have a broader view of the world."
+"An international outlook is vital and it is our duty as educators to enable our children and students to have broader view of the world," he added.

-Dr Amrita Vohra, the Director-Principal of EIS, expressed her sense of fulfilment over the way Pangea unfolded.
-"There could be a physical distance between continents, but our thoughts thread the globe together."
+Dr Amrita Vohra, the Director-Principal of EIS, expressed her sense of fulfillment over the way Pangea unfolded as she beautifully put, "There could be physical distance between continents; but our thoughts thread the globe together."
 "Such initiatives", she added, "Like Pangea, will help students to be better equipped and better prepared for the unknown tomorrow-the future.
-The event has left us enriched and kindled some very good life-skills and values in us," she said.
+The event has left us enriched and kindled some very good life-skills and values in us."

 "Pangea was primarily motivated keeping the students' best interests forward.
 It was heartwarming to see students of different nationalities come forward and participate, sharing thoughts and their learning with each other.
-The highlight has to be getting commended by the Secretary-General of Commonwealth, Baroness Patricia Scotland.
-It has given us huge motivation and made our belief for a unified world stronger," said Head of Communications and International Collaborations and the Convener of Pangea at EIS, Sugandha Khandelwal.
+The highlight has to be getting commended by the Secretary General of Commonwealth, Baroness Patricia Scotland.
+It has given us huge motivation and made our belief for a unified world stronger," said Sugandha Khandelwal, Head of Communications and International Collaborations and the Convener of Pangea at EIS.

 This story is provided by NewsVoir.
 ANI will not be responsible in any way for the content of this article.
 (ANI/NewsVoir)